 There are no critical intersections identified above that are programmed for improvements with 100 percent construction funding within the next six years in the current Maryland Department of Transportation "Consolidated Transportation Program" or the Prince George's County "Capital Improvement Program."
-Staff could not identify any future developments that will impact the site's critical intersections.
+There were no future developments identified that will impact the site's critical intersections.